-Now, you need to keep in mind that the debt sales industry is cyclical due to various factors, including the availability of funds, consumer debts, the number of debt purchasers, and the regulations.
+Now, you need to remember that the debt sales industry is cyclical due to various factors, including the availability of funds, consumer debts, the number of debt collectors and purchasers, and regulations.
 As the debt collection environment is becoming friendlier, you must take advantage of the present opportunity.

 What Is A Debt Buyer?

-Before we dive deep into buying debt, it is important to understand what a debt buyer is.
-In the simplest of words, a debt buyer is an individual, company, or group that buys performing and non-performing receivables or loans to collect the amount more significant than the purchase sales price over a period of time to make a significant profit.
+Before we dive deep into buying debt, it is essential to understand what a debt buyer is.
+In the simplest of words, a debt buyer is an individual, company, or group that buys performing and non-performing receivables or loans to collect an amount more or significant profit, than the purchase sales price over some time to make money debt buyers make a significant profit.

 Where Should You Start?